Django-Powered E-Commerce with Wagtail CMS [Case Study]February 22, 2018

 When he's not kicking ass teaching Aikido, Ronnie is working on small to medium-sized projects through Zoo, his own agency.
 His clientele varies, from non-profit organizations to small enterprises and retailers.

 He's been coding since 1997 when he started learning PHP and MySQL.
 He then specialized in Plone development for a decade before discovering Django and Wagtail CMS in 2015.
 They have been his main development tools since then.

 To be honest, his stack choice is what made us reach out for a case study in the first place.
-We tried Wagtail a while ago and had a blast.
+We tried Wagtail a while ago and had a blast (same thing with Python static generator Pelican).
 Python as a language and Django as a framework are both awesome.
 So it only made sense to present a real-life case where Snipcart and these two play well together!

 Carlos in huis is a growing brick and mortar business for design furnitures in Deventer, Netherlands.
 They offer unique indoor & outdoor designs on par with the latest trends.
 Their product selection—from chairs to lamps, tables & accessories—is sure worth a look!